victortolosa/bikesf/README.md

 ---

-Made this without any knowing any PHP or programming knowledge in general.
+Made this without knowing any PHP or programming knowledge in general.
 So I will be updating and refactoring as I learn more.